Haraj-backend/hex-monscape/README.md

 ## How to Run The Game

-When we are using [Hexagonal Architecture](./docs/hex_arch.md) to design a system, it is quite easy to swap its infrastructure code with another technologies.
+When we are using [Hexagonal Architecture](./docs/reference/hex-architecture.md) to design a system, it is quite easy to swap its infrastructure code with another technologies.

 So for example, if initially we used in memory storage to store our data, we could easily swap it with MySQL storage or something else.

-To prove this point, there are 3 variants of game server in this project:
+To demonstrate this point, there are `3` variants of game server in this project:

 - Server using Memory storage
 - Server using DynamoDB storage